Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Discussion

 \section{Discussion}

 No new pulsations were detected in the periodicity searches of the remaining two circularly polarized sources.
 One of those is likely associated with a star.
 The nature of the other source, J1832$-$0808, is less clear.
 However, one known pulsar, PSR~B1829$-$08, was detected in the observation of that source.
 PSR~B1829$-$08 is a bright pulsar with a well-determined position and timing solution.
 It lies approximately $19\arcmin$ from the beam center.
-Given both its brightness and the size of the Parkes beam ($\approx 28\arcmin$), it is likely that this detection is due to a side-lobe response, rather than a physical association with the circularly polarized source.
+Given both its brightness and the size of the Parkes beam ($\approx 28\arcmin$), it is likely that this detection is due to a sidelobe response, rather than a physical association with the circularly polarized source.
 Bright pulsars like B1829$-$08 can also often be detected at relatively large off-axis angles.

 The apparent lack of pulsations in \srcc, despite its continuum properties being similar to those of pulsars, motivated us to investigate whether the pulsations could be missed somehow.
-Although it's $|V|/I$ is about 3 time the average $|V|/I$ observed in pulsars, it is consistent with circular polarization values detected in the known pulsar population in the Rapid ASKAP Continuum Survey \citep{anumarlapudi_23}.
+Although it is almost an order of magnitude higher than the average circular polarization observed in pulsars, it is consistent with circular polarization values detected in the known pulsar population in the Rapid ASKAP Continuum Survey \citep{anumarlapudi_23}.
 Its mean Stokes~$I$ flux density is approximately 2.4\,mJy at 843--943.5\,MHz.
 Scaling the flux density to 1.4\,GHz, and assuming a steep spectral index of $-2.0$, its expected flux density at 1.4\,GHz would be $\sim1.0$\,mJy.
 Furthermore, based on the available ASKAP epochs, its total intensity and circular polarization appear stable over time, with no strong evidence of variability (see Figure \ref{fig:light_curves}).
 These properties are broadly consistent with typical radio pulsars.
-However, the mean signal-to-noise ratio (S/N) for this source is relatively low as compared to the confirmed pulsars in the sample,.
-One plausible explanation for the non-detection of these sources in follow-up searches is that it is simply too faint to be detected in the $\sim$1\,hour Parkes observations.
+However, the mean S/N for this source is relatively low as compared to the confirmed pulsars in the sample.
+One plausible explanation for the non-detection of this source in follow-up searches is that it is simply too faint to be detected in the $\sim$1\,hour Parkes observations.